 At Titan Machinery in Grundy Center, the Case-IH dealer will perform more than 200 preventive maintenance inspections and subsequent service on equipment between harvest and planting.

-Service Manager Misty Wells said customers are concerned about getting more horsepower for less.
+Service Manager Misty Wells said customers are very concerned about getting more horse power for less.
 Titan equipment experts often give advice, she said, like making sure tractors have the right amount of ballast for a specific task.

 "We try to educate farmers, as well," Wells said.
 "Too much weight will work the tractor too hard and it will burn more fuel."